electrode-io/electrode-server/README.md

       * Default to `Infinity` if this field is missing or has no valid integer value (`NaN`) (string of number accepted)
    * `enable` - if set to `false` then this plugin won't be registered.
    * plugin field name - generally use as the name of the plugin module to load for registration

+#### About Priority

+A note about priority: If you are wondering what value to set for priority, the most likely answer is you **should not** set it.

 ### Other plugin configs